 The seed is consumed after cooking and has a nutty texture.
 It incorporates well in the form of flour, with not much of a distinct flavor.

 How to cook Quinoa –

 Be aware that quinoa from different sources may have different cooking times.
 What I am documenting here is a common procedure with average cooking times.
 You may have to adjust according to the batch of quinoa that you have.
 A bit of trial and error will help to understand each batch but mostly the variation is not too significant.
 You may use whatever method is convenient for you.

 The seed is coated by what is called saponin, which being bitter, is its natural defense from foraging birds and animals.
 While some processed quinoa might have most of the saponins removed, it is recommended to soak well before cooking or at least rinse thoroughly.
-I prefer to soak for at least an hour because I find that it also reduces the cooking time.
+I prefer to soak for at least half an hour because I find that it also reduces the cooking time.